-There are two ways a parish tier council can meet the expenses of its members associated with the conduct of their duties.
+There are two ways a parish tier council can meet the expenses its members incur when carrying out their duties.

 One is to pay some or all of the members a basic parish tier allowance.
 The amount paid, and who it should be paid to, should come from recommendations from an independent remuneration panel.
 The panel should be set up by the City Council.